 Volunteer Now!

-We need at least 200 individual student, staff and faculty volunteers to help prepare materials beforehand and assist during the event.
-We need at least 50 faculty, academic and student services departments and/or student clubs to host interactive career stations.
+To make this event as impactful as possible for the kindergardners and guests, we need at least 200 current student, staff and faculty volunteers to help prepare materials beforehand and assist during the event.
+Additionally, we need at least 50 faculty, academic and student services departments and/or student clubs to host interactive ‘career’ stations.

 - Kinder Buddy (Leading groups)